 Nurturing Constructive Relationships

-In 2013, Resolute developed an Indigenous Peoples Policy that outlines our commitment to building strong relationships, ensuring Indigenous communities are consulted in decisions impacting their communities, and developing shared economic prosperity.
+In 2013, we developed an Indigenous Peoples Policy that outlines our commitment to building strong relationships, ensuring Indigenous communities are consulted in decisions impacting their communities, and developing shared economic prosperity.

-In keeping with our principles of corporate social, environmental and economic sustainability, we also developed Indigenous Procurement Policy Guidelines to further strengthen our commitment to Indigenous communities across Ontario and Quebec.
-Our goal is to provide equitable access to commercial opportunities and to promote the economic participation of Indigenous peoples and businesses in the forest products sector.
+Our Indigenous Procurement Policy Guidelines further strengthens our commitment to Indigenous communities across Ontario and Quebec.
+Our goal is to provide equitable access to commercial opportunities and to promote the economic participation of Indigenous Peoples and businesses in the forest products sector.
+In 2023, through this policy, more than C$69 million in contracts were awarded to Indigenous businesses.

 Forest Management Planning

-While industry is often called upon to participate in discussions, in Canada the legal responsibility to consult with Indigenous peoples and harmonize forest management practices with their traditional land uses lies with government.
-Within this framework, Resolute collaborates with Indigenous peoples and governments to promote constructive discussions that we hope lead to long-term solutions.
+In Canada, the legal responsibility to consult with Indigenous Peoples and harmonize forest management practices with their traditional land uses lies with government.
+Within this framework, Resolute collaborates with all parties to promote constructive discussions and long-term solutions.

 Partnerships and Ventures

 The Opitciwan (Quebec) sawmill is a unique joint venture that has operated successfully since 1999.
 The Atikamekw Council of Obedjiwan has a 55% interest in the joint venture, while Resolute owns 45%.
-The facility employs 50 workers, more than 80% of whom are Atikamekw.
+The facility employs 54 workers, approximately 70% of whom are Atikamekw.
+Currently, the Atikamwekw Council and Hydro-Québec are in the process of building a biomass cogeneration plant in the area to supply the Obedjiwan First Nation community with off-grid power.
+We have an agreement in principle to provide wood byproducts to the plant, which will be commissioned in 2026.

 Creating Opportunities for Indigenous Youth